ruddyscent/cd12380-data-pipelines-with-airflow/README.md

-# Data Pipelines with Airflow - Readme
+# Data Pipelines with Airflow

 Welcome to the Data Pipelines with Airflow project!
 This endeavor will provide you with a solid understanding of Apache Airflow's core concepts.
 Your task involves creating custom operators to execute essential functions like staging data, populating a data warehouse, and validating data through the pipeline.